willgerman/token-template/README.md

 Now our naming convention wouldn't make much sense anymore, would it?

-Our variable token layer allows us to define as many global variables as we want and swap them out as values within the variable layer.
+Our semantic token layer allows us to define as many global variables as we want and swap them out as values within the semantic layer.
 The semantic tokens are then assigned to our contextual tokens, which can also be considered component tokens.

 By having these three layers we can maximize our control while retaining a level of simplicity that managing the application is still quite easy.